Hello there! If you’d like me to speak at an event, I’ve prepared this page of possible presentations.

 For hour-long breakout sessions, I have the following:

 - Powering Lessons with Curiosity and Intuition – Gifted students have natural inquisitiveness, curiosity, and intuition.
 Rather than battle against these traits, let’s harnesses them to power the learning in your classroom.
 We’ll explore models of instruction that build on student curiosity, develop thoughtful questioning, and incorporate powerful prompts.

 - Depth and Complexity: Level 2 – Once you’ve learned the names and functions of the eleven prompts of depth and complexity, where do you go next?
 In this session, we’ll explore how to go beyond the basics by integrating thinking skills, combining prompts, and creating sequences that move students towards higher levels of thinking.
 (Participants need experience with the Depth and Complexity prompts).

 - Small Ways to Improve Students’ Writing – Want to see tangible improvements in student writing?
-In this session you’ll walk away with practical (and practicable!) ways to quickly upgrade your class’ writing ability.
+In this session, you’ll walk away with practical (and practice-able!) ways to quickly upgrade your class’ writing ability.
 We’ll look at adding variety to sentences, reworking others’ writing, and fancier figurative language.

 - Best of Byrdseed – Walk away with several intriguing, open-ended activities to promote discussion and creative thinking.
 Some are perfect morning warmups, some kick off the year, and some are ongoing tools for deeper thinking.
-Each emphasizes creative, high level thinking, collaboration within groups, and communication to explain thinking.
+Each emphasizes creative, high-level thinking, collaboration within groups, and communication to explain students’ thinking.

 - Writing and Analyzing High-Quality Narratives – Teach your students to think about stories as sophisticated authors do.
 Analyze themes, character archetypes, narrative structure, and literary techniques.
 Then, students build on these classic ideas to create well-crafted stories.